 2. Do not forget to track the degree of client satisfaction

 Use different tools to assess the level of client satisfaction.
-For instance, Customer Relationship Management (CRM) will assist your team in keeping abreast of all business communications with the client.
+For instance, all in one CRM will assist your team in keeping abreast of all business communications with the client.
 You can also request feedback to assess the quality of service.
 One more useful instrument is the call recording service.
 One of the most important reasons for using it is the growth of customer happiness.
 You will be able to record and listen to calls from site visitors, as well as collect detailed statistics on incoming calls and the work of your company's operators.

 3. Do not be afraid of excessive communication

 Sometimes communicating with clients is worth the extra effort.
 Listen to them carefully, offer solutions to their problems, show a willingness to assist in every way, and give more details in the conversation.
 Inform the customer about the time it may take to replace the goods or clarify unclear points from the account statement.
 If there is no "chain" of communication, the clients may consider that your initial promises to them have been forgotten and, accordingly, not fulfilled.

 Constant communication is an essential component of providing excellent customer service.
 Of course, communication goes together with the capacity for listening: this will let you enter into a real dialogue and delve deeper into the essence of the problem.

 4. Suggest solutions